slinderman/eigenglm/README.md

 eigenglm
 ========

 A GLM with an underlying C++ implementation using the Eigen library.
-The C++ implementation is wrapped in Cython and exposed as a Pyhton class.
+The C++ implementation is wrapped in Cython and exposed as a Python class.

-Installation
+Running
 ============

-Run:  ``ipython setup.py build_ext --inplace``
+Install:  ``ipython setup.py build_ext --inplace``

-Demo: ``ipython test/test_eigenglm.py``
+Demo: ``ipython examples/demo.py``